 Tree Trimming & Pruning

 Trimming and pruning promotes healthy growth and has the potential to increase property value.
 We encourage preventative maintenance and will gladly advise during the initial property visit.
 We integrate spike-less climbing during limb trimming in order to maintain the structural integrity and health of the tree.
 Proper pruning is done with the understanding of how certain trees respond to each type of cut.
 Improper pruning can cause damage to the tree that is not repairable, and in many cases, will shorten the life of the tree.
 A tree’s life can also be at risk when using a “topping” method.
 This form of pruning can be detrimental to the health of most trees.
-For more information on pruning, click here.
+For more information on our tree services in Knoxville, click here.

 Reasons for Pruning